 This slide deck offers faculty suggestions on assignments, discussion questions, and activities that could help nursing students better understand the Marketplace.

-A Message from HRSA Administrator Wakefield on the Marketplace Enrollment
+A Message from HHS Secretary Burwell on the ACA

 Kaiser Family Foundation Presents: The YouToons Get Ready for Obamacare: Health Insurance Changes Coming Your Way Under the Affordable Care Act

 Watch this video to understand the basics on the Health Insurance Marketplace.
 Many faculty have used this video to spark online discussions with their students.

 Kaiser Family Foundation Presents: Health Insurance Explained: The YouToons Have it Covered

 Watch this video to understand a breakdown of important insurance concepts, such as premiums, deductibles, and provider networks